 Professional Publications News

 Co-researchers Pam Harland, Anita Cellucci, and I published our content-analysis study of the perspectives and priorities of exemplary school administrators regarding the roles and responsibilities of school librarians in relationship to the National School Library Standards for Learners, School Librarians, and School Libraries (AASL 2018).
 The article “Take Action: A Content Analysis of Administrators’ Understandings and Advocacy for the Roles and Responsibilities of School Librarians” was published in School Library Research in December, 2021.
 We also presented our findings in a Research Empowering Practice session at the AASL National Conference in October, 2021, in Salt Lake City.
-At least one additional article will be published in early 2022.
+At least one additional article will be published in 2022.

 Core Values in School Librarianship: Responding with Commitment and Courage is available from ABC-CLIO/Libraries Unlimited.

 On September 15, 2022, the book’s contributors and I offered an ABC-CLIO webinar: “You Are Not Alone: Enacting Core Values through Collaboration.”